allen-cell-animated/timelapse-colorizer/README.md

 ### Data preprocessing

 Data must be preprocessed to work with Nucmorph-Colorizer.
-[You can read more about the data format specification here.](./scripts/timelapse-colorizer-data/generate_data.py).
-Utilities are included in this repository to convert standard time-series data.
+[You can read more about the data format specification here.](./scripts/timelapse-colorizer-data/generate_data.py) Utilities are included in this repository to convert standard time-series data.

 For loading of datasets to work correctly, you'll need to run these commands from a device that has access to Allen Institute's on-premises data storage.
-If running off of shared resources, remember to initialize your virtual environment first.
+If running off of shared resources, remember to initialize your virtual environment first!
 This may look like `conda activate {my_env}`.

 Navigate to the project's scripts directory.

 ```
 cd scripts/
 pip install .
 ```